HairAnalysisReport.com

 Obviously, most of these metabolic tests may provide some useful metabolic information.
 So, which method should you choose?

-As explained on the Metabolism page, myriad factors influence your metabolism.
-However, your current nutritional status (nutrient excesses and deficiencies) is a direct reflection of your current metabolism.
+However, your current nutritional status (nutrient excesses and deficiencies) is an excellent reflection of your current metabolism and metabolic type.

 Is there a simple metabolic test too accurately determine my metabolism?

-As you know, there are varieties of different nutritional screenings available that include minerals, amino acids, fatty acids, organic acids, vitamins, and so on.
+As you know, there are many different nutritional screenings available that include minerals, amino acids, fatty acids, organic acids, vitamins, and so on.
 This can easily create some confusion as well as expense.

 To simplify this, we recommend our Hair Tissue Mineral Analysis as your primary metabolic test.
 As we reveal throughout our website (including evidence-based scientific articles worldwide), minerals are fundamental in nutrition.
 They are the foundation that all essential nutrients require.